 - 1. Align the notch on the WLAN card with the tab on the WLAN card slot and insert the WLAN card at an angle into the WLAN card slot. - 2.
 Connect the antenna cables to the WLAN card. - 3.
 Align and place the WLAN card bracket on the WLAN card. - 4.
 Replace the screw (M2x3) to secure the WLAN card bracket to the WLAN card.

-- 1. Install the battery.

-- 2. Install the base cover.

-- 3. Follow the procedure in after working inside your computer.
+- 1. Install the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
+Follow the procedure in after working inside your computer.

 Removing the WLAN card - discrete